togry/metronome/README.md

 npm test
 ```

-Runs the parser test suite (`test/*.test.js`) on Node's built-in test runner —
+Runs the test suite (`test/*.test.js`) on Node's built-in test runner —
 no dependencies, no config.
-The suite covers the score language: barlines and
+It covers the score language: barlines and
 repeat expansion, D.C./D.S. al Fine/Coda, groupings and their inheritance,
-tuplet slots, tempo, rit/accel spans, and the warning cases.
-It tests
+tuplet slots, tempo, rit/accel spans, and every warning case.
+It also checks
+the beat patterns each subdivision setting produces, and that every locale
+carries a label for every control option.
+What it exercises is `parser.js`,
-`parser.js` and `beatModel.js`, which are pure; the React layer and the
+`beatModel.js`, and the option tables — all pure; the React layer and the
 scheduler are not covered.